hildebra/lotus2/README.md

 ## Acknowledgements
 **Please cite LotuS2 with:**
-Bedarf JR, Beraza N, Khazneh H, Özkurt E, Baker D, Borger V, et al. Much ado about nothing?
+Bedarf JR, Beraza N, Khazneh H, Özkurt E, ..., Hildebrand F (2021) Much ado about nothing?
 Off-target amplification can lead to false-positive bacterial brain microbiome detection in healthy and Parkinson’s disease individuals.
-Microbiome [Internet].
-Microbiome; 2021;9:75.
+Microbiome ;9:75.

 We would like to acknowledge the following proprietary software, that is used in LotuS2.
 Please acknowledge these if your LotuS2 run was using them (listed in LotuSLogS/citations.txt for each LotuS2 run):